Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: The NED-Hernquist black-hole spacetime

 Thus the NED correction is strongest in the compact region close to the hole and decays rapidly outward.
 This behavior contrasts with the halo contribution, which is controlled by the extended scale $\beta$.

 Solving the Einstein equations with the NED stress-energy tensor and the anisotropic Hernquist fluid gives the static line element~\cite{Jha2025NED}

 where

-The Schwarzschild limit is recovered for $g=\alpha=0$, while $g=0$ gives the Schwarzschild--Hernquist case.
+The Schwarzschild limit is recovered for $g=\alpha=0$, while $g=0$ gives the Schwarzschild-Hernquist case.
 The sign structure of Eq.~\eqref{eq:lapse} is central: the NED term raises the lapse relative to Schwarzschild, whereas the halo term lowers it.
 As a result, the two sectors tend to shift redshift-sensitive and geodesic observables in opposite directions.

 At large radius,

 The ADM mass is therefore $\mathcal{M}=M+\alpha$.
 The magnetic charge first appears in the $1/r^2$ sector, confirming that it is a short-range deformation, while the halo contributes already to the $1/r$ mass monopole.
 Near the black hole, however, both sectors can influence the horizon, the photon sphere, and the effective potential barrier.
 Consequently, neither sector should be regarded as observationally irrelevant a priori; their relative importance depends on the radial region probed by a given observable.